Faces (band)

-Tensions in the band came to a head during the recording of their fourth (and final) studio album, 1973's Ooh La La.
-Ronnie Lane, who was a founder member of Small Faces, left over his diminished role in the band in 1973, and was replaced by Tetsu Yamauchi on bass.
-The band continued to tour throughout 1974 and 1975, releasing a live album, Coast to Coast: Overture and Beginners, in 1974 that was jointly credited to Rod Stewart/Faces.
-Ronnie Wood also began to drift from the group over this period, releasing two solo albums of his own, and appearing as a guest musician on two Rolling Stones albums and joining them on tour in 1975.
-He was briefly replaced by Jesse Ed Davis on guitars before the band broke up at the end of 1975.
+Their first two albums, First Step (1970) and Long Player (1971), were modest successes, while their third album, A Nod Is As Good As a Wink... to a Blind Horse (1971), bolstered by the success of Stewart's parallel solo career, became a worldwide hit, peaking at number 2 in the UK and number 6 in the US, and spawning a hit single with "Stay with Me".
+After releasing their fourth and final studio album Ooh La La (1973), Lane was replaced by Tetsu Yamauchi on bass.
+This line-up released two non-album singles - "Pool Hall Richard" (1973) and "You Can Make Me Dance, Sing or Anything" (1974) - and a live album, Coast to Coast: Overture and Beginners (1974), before the band officially split in 1975, with a greatest hits album, Snakes and Ladders / The Best of Faces, appearing the following year.

-A greatest hits collection, Snakes and Ladders / The Best of Faces, appeared in 1976, and additional retrospective albums would appear over the subsequent decades.
-Stewart would continue his successful solo career, while Ronnie Wood would formally join the Rolling Stones as a permanent member in 1975.
-Kenney Jones joined the Who as a replacement for the deceased Keith Moon in 1978.
-Ian McLagan would go on to work as a session and touring musician with a number of acts (including his own bands) throughout the 1970s until his death in 2014, while Ronnie Lane's activities in the music business (which included 1977's critically-lauded Rough Mix collaboration with Pete Townshend) were severely curtailed by 1980 due to the onset of multiple sclerosis which forced his eventual retirement by the early 1990s.
+Stewart continued his successful solo career, while Wood joined the Rolling Stones.
+Following a short-lived Small Faces reunion, Jones joined the Who in 1978, while McLagan went on to work as a session and touring musician with a number of acts (including his own bands) throughout the 1970s until his death in 2014.
+Lane's activities in the music business were severely curtailed by 1980 due to the onset of multiple sclerosis, which forced his eventual retirement by the early 1990s.
+He died in 1997.

-The original Small Faces would have a reunion during the mid to late 1970s with Marriott, Jones, and McLagan joined by Rick Wills on bass guitar, as Lane withdrew early due to his illness.
 A number of partial reunions of the Faces were rumoured throughout the 2000s, with various one-off performances involving surviving members occurring.
-In 2010-2011 a brief reunion tour occurred with Mick Hucknall and Glen Matlock on vocals and bass respectively.
-In 2021, Jones, Stewart, and Wood reunited to record a new record.

-Faces and Small Faces were jointly inducted into the Rock and Roll Hall of Fame in 2012.
+In 2010–11 a brief reunion tour occurred with Mick Hucknall and Glen Matlock on vocals and bass respectively.
+The Faces and Small Faces were jointly inducted into the Rock and Roll Hall of Fame in 2012.
 Stewart was scheduled to perform with the rest of the band, but was unable to do so at the last minute due to illness; he was replaced by Hucknall.
+Since 2021 Jones, Stewart and Wood have periodically reunited to record tracks for a new album under the Faces name.